firehelmet1/best-places-visualization/README.md

 ![Boise](templates/Boise.jpg)

 In this project, we analyzed the best places to live in the US based on numerous Wallethub rankings.
 The key factors examined were: Cost, Weather, Parks vs. Happiness, Health, Community.
+This app uses Python for app rendering and data wrangling, along with HTML and Javascript for the visualization.
+Data was stored and retrieved from MongoDB.

 The data is presented visually and tabularly.
+The tabular data shows the raw ranking data from Wallethub as well as linear correlation (slope) measured between the major parameters.

 The four Leaflet Heatmaps show a